mvolkmann/blog/src/webassembly.md

 To execute a `.wast` test file, enter `wasmtime wast {path-to-wast-file}`.

-Unlike wasm3, wasmtime does not provide a REPL or support running a specific function from the command-line.
+Unlike wasm3, Wasmtime does not provide a REPL or support running a specific function from the command-line.

 ### {% aTargetBlank "https://github.com/bytecodealliance/wasm-micro-runtime", "WebAssembly Micro Runtime (WAMR)" %}